ElectricRCAircraftGuy/eRCaGuy_hello_world/pic32/README.md

 Then unplug and plug back in the large USB-B connector which plugs into the ICE programmer/debugger/emulator, from your computer.

-If you are remote, and cannot do this, then you can buy one of these remotely-controllable USB hubs for $175: https://www.usbgear.com/cg-10pu3mgd.html.
+If you are remote, and cannot do this, then you can buy one of these remotely-controllable USB hubs for $175: [recommended!] https://www.usbgear.com/cg-10pu3mgd.html.

 [No-cost solution] Alternatively: